A MULTI-LAYERED POLYPHONIC MIX OF HARMONIZING

 by GRACE MCLEAN

-Though Hildegard strives to comply, she cannot help but question Jutta’s teachings.
-Through questioning Hildegard finds herself in an underground place where she meets Shadow whom she discovers is a part of Jutta that she has broken off and buried away.
-Shadow helps Hildegard remember and tell the story surrounding her sister’s death, helping her reunite the parts of herself she had blamed for what happened.
-Hildegard brings Shadow up to Jutta and tries to get her to accept her and tell her story, Jutta remembers and tells what happened to her but then rejects the shadowed part of herself and chooses death.
+Though Hildegard strives to comply, she cannot help but question Jutta’s teachings.2 Through questioning, Hildegard finds herself in an underground place where she meets Shadow whom she discovers is a part of Jutta that she has severed and buried away.
+Shadow urges Hildegard to remember and tell the story surrounding her sister’s death, helping her reconcile the parts of herself she had blamed for what happened.
+In turn, Hildegard brings Shadow up to Jutta and tries to get her to accept that hidden part of herself and tell her story.
+Jutta is overwhelmed by Shadow who begs her to forgive herself.
+But she cannot overcome the shame and guilt she feels and ultimately rejects Shadow and chooses death.

 Hildegard has learned that the dark parts of herself must be recognized to be able to see sunlight again.
-At the end of the musical, Hildegard has taken over for Jutta and when a young girl, Sigwize, is brought to her for training.
-As the show ends, it is unclear whether Hildegard will choose Jutta’s way or a different path with Sigwize.
+At the end of the musical, Hildegard has taken over for Jutta and made important changes becoming known for her healing and teaching.
+She has built a strong community of followers and gone out into the world preaching based on the visions she has experienced for most of her life.

 stitch-in-your-side funny